na-na-hi/renget/archive/cpu-lora.md

 ### 34B, 70B

-!!! danger I am working on these tests now and I hope to have some results by the end of the week.
+!!! danger I am working on these tests now.
 Test data above 13B will be quite limited as it consumes a large amount of RAM and takes a long time to run.

 ## Appendix B - Training Example